 PreK-4th grade children at Bennett Day School worked together to design a new app for Osmo explorations.
 Co-designed with their Tinkering and Engineering Sciences (TES) Lab teacher, this collaboration resulted in the creation of Osmo Kaleidoscope for hands-on creativity and learning.
-Now available for download on the App Store, this new app empowers all Osmo users to design and create beautiful kaleidoscope images with everyday objects, toys, art materials, or seasonal items from nature.
+Now available for free download on the App Store, this app empowers all Osmo users to design and create beautiful kaleidoscope images with everyday objects, toys, art materials, or seasonal items from nature.

 At Bennett Day School, we’re dedicated to creating new tools that encourage learning through play.
 In our school’s Reggio Emilia-inspired learning spaces, it is not uncommon to find students involved in tangible investigations with mirrors and reflective surfaces as they explore the mathematical and scientific underpinnings of symmetry.
 This type of exploration inspired the Osmo Kaleidoscope App project that began in the Fall of 2018, when each Bennett Day School classroom was given a set of old-fashioned kaleidoscopes to explore.

 Keep in mind, this app does require the use of the Osmo Base.
 Here are 7 STEM/STEAM-focused ideas for hands-on explorations with everyday objects:

 1) Foodie Fun.
 Those busy moments when kiddos are waiting for mealtime are perfect opportunities to offer Osmo Kaleidoscope as a tool for exploring colorful linens, fresh fruits/veggies, or an array of plastic measuring spoons.

 2) Naturally Neat.
 Some of the app’s stencil-shapes (such as a butterfly, leaf, clover, acorn, daisy, and zinnia) are especially beloved for children who like to collect and study little items found in nature.